rajatmodi62/rajatmodi62.github.io/_posts/2025-12-01-nature_mental_representations copy.md

 The second class, a.k.a superpositioned representations have not yet been invented.

-But, there might be some justification for it's existence in this physical reality.
+But, there might be some justification for their existence in this physical reality.

 <!-- <div style="text-align: center;">
     <img